Pleasant Valley High School (Iowa): History

 In 1966, the Pleasant Valley School district merged with the LeClaire and Cody school districts, meaning high school students from those districts (they had previously gone to Bettendorf) were now attending Pleasant Valley.
 Junior-senior high school enrollment increased to over 600 (it had been less than half that previously), and a three-phase building program was started, with additions completed in 1967, 1971 and 1974.
 Junior high students were moved from the high school building to the new Blackhawk Junior High in LeClaire (now Pleasant Valley Junior High) in 1970.
 During the mid-1970s, a proposal to renovate and move high school students to Blackhawk Junior High and repurpose the high school building as a junior high, failed.
 In 1984, the high school, along with the district's other four schools, were honored with the "Excellence in Education" award, in recognition of the district's high academic standards and fine teaching staff.

+In the 2025-2026 school year, the principal of two years, Mike Hawley, introduced some controversial policies to the school.
+Hawley hired six untrained, unqualified guards to patrol the hallways causing tension and fear among students.
+Many teachers disapprove of these policies complaining about the prison-like nature of the guards.
+After the completion of the lunchroom expansion in late second quarter, Hawley shortened one lunch period by 20% and extended the previous one.
+These issues combined with the Iowa ban on cellphones in school has caused significant unrest among the student populous.